sagemath/sagecell/doc/embedding.rst

 Output Location
 ---------------

-This sets the location of the output elements of a Single Cell, which includes the session output, the computation ID, and server messages::
+This sets the location of the output elements of a Sage Cell, which includes the session output, the computation ID, and server messages::

    { ..